jamessimone/apex-rollup/README.md

   'My example job name',
   'my cron expression, like 0 0 0 * * ?',
-  'my SOQL query, like SELECT Id, Amount FROM Opportunity WHERE CreatedDate > YESTERDAY', 'The API name of the SObject associated with Rollup__mdt records configuring the rollup operation', null
+  'my SOQL query, like SELECT Id, Amount FROM Opportunity WHERE CreatedDate > YESTERDAY', 'The API name of the Child SObject associated with Rollup__mdt records for this schedule', null
 );
 ```